atakarim821/2-SAT-solver/README.md

 Program takes input as following
 - First line take 2 integer value V and C representing number of variable and number of clauses.
 - Each of next C line contains two integers representing each clause.

-If a line contains the integer 2 -4, then it represent clause \x_{1}
+Program output SATISFIABLE followed by assignment to each variable if formula is Satisfiable otherwise output UNSATISFIABLE.